 After that, life continued as it was and I don’t remember if I continued reading the Bible.
-Mum and dad were telling all our relatives and neighbours that I wouldn’t go to work regularly and all of them would look down upon me condescendingly or advise me on how I was wasting such a wonderful employment opportunity.
+Mum and dad were telling all our relatives and neighbors that I wouldn’t go to work regularly and all of them would look down upon me condescendingly or advise me on how I was wasting such a wonderful employment opportunity.
 All they were concerned was that it was a big company and paid well and that the job was permanent.
 Things kept on getting worse from all quarters.
-One day, dad now retired, as per his usual practice, went to visit his cousins in the posh Juhu-Versova area where he had his regular usually annual booze fests.
+One day, dad now retired, as per his usual practice, went to visit his cousins in the posh Juhu and later Versova areas where he had his regular usually annual booze fests which were timed to coincide with his Diwali bonus.
 At around the same time, my mother went home to attend my cousin sister’s wedding so I was left alone at home for a couple of weeks.
 My brother by then had moved to my home state for his job.